-Emory University does not discriminate in admissions, educational programs, or employment on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability, or veteran's status and prohibits such discrimination by its students, faculty, and staff.
-Students, faculty, and staff are assured of participation in university programs and of use of facilities without such discrimination.
-The university also complies with all applicable federal and Georgia statutes and regulations prohibiting unlawful discrimination.
+©2000 Emory University Produced by Emory University Publications, a department of University Relations Photographs by University Photography Emory University does not discriminate in admissions, educational programs, or employment on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability, or veteran's status and prohibits such discrimination by its students, faculty, and staff.
+Students, faculty, and staff are assured of participation in University programs and of use of facilities without such discrimination.
+The University also complies with all applicable federal and Georgia statutes and regulations prohibiting unlawful discrimination.
 All members of the student body, faculty, and staff are expected to assist in making this policy valid in fact.
 Any inquiries regarding this policy should be directed to the Emory University Office of Equal Opportunity Programs, Administration Building, Atlanta, Georgia 30322.
 Telephone: 404.727.6016 (V/TTY).
 If you are a person with a disability and wish to acquire this publication in an alternative format, please contact Ann Cargile, Records and Registration, Seney Hall, Oxford College, Oxford, Georgia 30054.
 Telephone: 770.784.8306.

-The university reserves the right to revise programs, information, requirements, regulations, or financial charges at any time.
+The University reserves the right to revise programs, information, requirements, regulations, or financial charges at any time.
 Whenever changes occur, an effort will be made to notify persons who may be affected.